 Many people are resistant to labels and are anti-mental health diagnostics.
 Because our current diagnostic system is so poor, mental health diagnostics as a whole now have a bad rap.
 In part, this is because mental illness starts at a young age – most people experience the first symptoms before age 25.
 During the teen and young adult years, one’s ego or identity has not fully formed, so there is easy identity confusion with diagnostic labels.
 Meaning, that the diagnosis can easily become conflated with the patient’s identity.
 Rather than “I have” it becomes “I am”.
 This is a normal confusion for teens and young adults, and rebellion against those labels is a common response for patients of this age.

 This rebellious sentiment paired with increasing distrust in mental health treatment options (such as medication), has created a belief that labeling human suffering pathologizes normal variation and medicalizes the human experience.
 Of course, just because we use a medical approach to define the problem does not mean we won’t use a social or relational approach to solving it.
 These negative attitudes against labels and categories for mental health may be a larger challenge against progress in the field of mental health than biology itself.

 Why we need more precise diagnostic systems

 Without an accurate classification mechanism, we cannot establish reliability and validity in the field of mental health.
-We are currently unable to do accurate research, give exact treatment protocols or establish reliable, high-quality care for clients.
-Because of this, it is easier for insurance companies to not make mental health treatment a priority for coverage and we end up paying for avoidable long-term disabilities and putting the burden of care on families and communities.
+We cannot do accurate research, give exact treatment protocols or establish reliable, high-quality client care.
+Because of this, it is easier for insurance companies not to make mental health treatment a priority for coverage.
+We end up paying for avoidable long-term disabilities and putting the burden of care on families and communities.
 Creating a deeper and more exact diagnostic tool would positively transform the field.